 6.2.
 Subtract the deflection of the AFM cantilever (after multiplication of the raw deflection signal with the InvOLS) from the distance driven by the piezo elements in vertical direction in order to obtain the true extension (tip-surface distance)4.

 6.3.
-Correct the force-distance curves obtained for drift by fitting a linear function to the baseline after the last event and subtracting the same from the force-distance curve.
-The fitted part should represent a sufficient distance from the surface where neither attractive nor repulsive interactions are observed between AFM cantilever tip and underlying surface.
+Correct the force-extension curves obtained for drift by fitting a linear function to the baseline after the last event and subtracting the same from the force-extension curve.
+The fitted part should represent a sufficient extension from the surface where neither attractive nor repulsive interactions are observed between AFM cantilever tip and underlying surface.
 Then, the baseline is set to the zero-axis.

 NOTE: In the case of measurements on highly reflective surfaces like gold, interferences might appear.
 These result from partial reflection of the laser beam from the surface and from the backside of the AFM cantilever.
 So, the obtained force-extension curves might show a sinusoidal force signal artifact along the vertical extension.
 This is an artifact that hampers the final force values.
 In order to still take these force-extension curves into account, a correction is possible (Figure 2).

 6.4.
-If the interferences appear in the force-extension curves, select a representative force-extension curve (retraction curve) showing no other events than a peak of unspecific adhesion and the same sinusoidal artifact (i.e., amplitude and phase) (Figure 2A).
+If the interferences appear in the force-extension curves, select a representative force-extension curve (retraction curve) showing no other events than possibly a peak of unspecific adhesion and the same sinusoidal artifact (i.e., amplitude and phase) (Figure 2A).

 NOTE: Smooth the representative force-extension curve in order to obtain the low frequency pattern of the interference.